Bimsara-Janakantha/ecommerce-website/README.md

 - Central router: `app.php` parses incoming HTTP requests.
 - Routes mapped in associative array, e.g. `/login`, `/product`.
-- Each route linked to a dedicated controller file for logic separation.
+- Each route is linked to a dedicated controller file for logic separation.
-- Request methods strictly validated for each endpoint.
+- Request methods are strictly validated for each endpoint.
 - Fallback 404 response for unknown routes.
 - JSON-based request/response format with appropriate headers.
 - Controllers handle CRUD operations for users and products.